-Jay Holler rated Firestarter: 5 stars
+Jay Holler rated The Stand: 4 stars

-Firestarter by Stephen King
+The Stand by Stephen King

 Nothing Matters.